-Yeah, a third of Baby Boomers favor socialism.
+Yeah, I recognize that a third of Baby Boomers also favor socialism.
 I'm sure.
 I'd LOVE to see that polling data.
 How many times did Jane Fonda get to vote?

-Speaking of Boomers, with their recent, ongoing and accelerating departure from the domestic workforce and their handoff to the Millennials (born between 1980-1996) generation, the latter is now sufficiently ensconced in the highly-valued (but professionally dubious) roles of mid-level management throughout corporate America.
-The generation in between, GenX (1965-1979) was the one "that nobody wanted" - birth control, abortion, no-fault divorce, etc.- so they are small in number compared to the other two and their levels of work ethic and intelligence are quite close to the Boomers, so for all intents and purposes no one really cares about them.
-If they also posses undesirable skin color and reproductive organs, then in my experience their primary role is primarily to do the work and shut up.
+Speaking of Boomers, with their recent, ongoing and accelerating departure from the domestic workforce and their handoff to the Millennial (born between 1980-1996) generation, the latter is now sufficiently ensconced in the highly-valued (but professionally dubious) roles of mid-level management throughout corporate America.
+The generation in between, my generation - GenX (1965-1979) was the one "that nobody wanted" - birth control, abortion, feminism, no-fault divorce, etc.- so they are small in number compared to the other two and their levels of work ethic and intelligence are quite close to the Boomers, so for all intents and purposes no one really cares about us.
+And if I/we by chance also happen to posses a specific shade of skin pigment and reproductive organs, then in my experience our primary role today is to do the work and shut up.

-As their Millennial predecessors have risen to prominence, they have introduced new dynamics into the workplace- including flexible work standards, what's the bare minimum to be considered "employable," bring-your-dog-to-work-day, threatening your boss and social justice in the office.
-What a special cast of characters!
+As our Millennial predecessors have risen to prominence, they have introduced new dynamics into the workplace- including flexible work standards, redefining what's the bare minimum to be considered "employable," bring-your-dog-to-work-day, threatening your boss and integrating social justice into company culture.
+It's a truly special cast of characters.
 The stark dichotomy between GenX and Millennials is so pronounced that (interesting bit of trivia) the term "GenX" was actually coined AFTER the term "Millennial" (or GenY).
 Because of course it was.

-With Millennial ascendency into the halls of power in most American corporations, the time appears to be right to expand the role of companies to go beyond simply maximizing profits for shareholders and maintaining the infrastructure of a modern society, to other priorities like being like woke and stuff.
-Like a grenade exploding at the top of Maslow's Hierarchy of Needs, the Western world and businesses have apparently now evolved to such a level of success and comfort that they can sit back, relax and focus on cultivating "a holistic work environment that guarantees equitable circumstances, diverse environments, and confirmed inclusion opportunities for all employees."
-They're bringing to corporate America the priorities they didn't even know they needed!
+With Millennial ascendency into the halls of power in most American corporations, apparently so has the need for companies to go beyond simply maximizing profits for shareholders and maintaining the infrastructure of a modern society, to other priorities like being like all woke and stuff.
+Like a landmine exploding at the top of Maslow's Hierarchy of Needs, the Western population and businesses have apparently now evolved to such a level of success, convenience and comfort that we can sit back, relax and focus on cultivating "a holistic work environment that guarantees equitable circumstances, diverse environments, and confirmed inclusion opportunities for all employees."
+We can finally bring to corporate America the priorities we didn't even know we needed!

-Even private corporations are getting involved in this exciting trend, as the field of Human Resources has been created over the past fifty years largely to employ white females, while Diversity, Equity, and Inclusion (DEI) jobs followed quickly behind to create the actual jobs for college graduates from underrepresented (and expanding) genders, colors and sexual orientations.
-One paramount objective of DEI is to improve diversity statistics at the higher, better compensated levels of those publicly-traded companies compelled to prioritize merit, intelligence and work ethic in more important departments such as sales, engineering, research and development (i.e. without regard for how someone looks on the outside).
+Even private corporations are getting involved in this exciting trend, as the field of Human Resources has been created over the past fifty years largely to employ white females, while Diversity, Equity, and Inclusion (DEI) jobs followed quickly behind to create the jobs for college graduates from underrepresented demographics.
+One paramount objective of DEI is to improve diversity statistics at the higher, better compensated levels of those publicly-traded companies who typically prioritize merit, intelligence and work ethic in more important departments of the firm like sales, engineering, research and development (i.e. without regard for how someone looks on the outside).

 There is an interesting connection between ESG and DEI because a company must score high in certain DEI racial, gender and sexual quotas to qualify for and exceed ESG corporate scoring criteria.
 But ESG is so much more than obsessing over external, immutable human characteristics.
 Does a company add rainbows to their logos during Pride Day/Week/Month?
 Do they donate the minimum amount of money to corrupt extortion syndicates like Black Lives Matter?
 Do they support reparations from descendants of slave owners to the descendants of slaves, using the IRS as the arbitrator?
 Do they have Ukrainian flags and pronouns in their social media bios?
+Does their speech align with the political party currently in office?
+Are they willing to terminate employees that insist on 'my body my choice?"
 Do they return their shopping carts?
-Does their speech align with the political party currently in office?
-Are they willing to terminate employees that insist on 'my body my choice" in regards to quarterly government injections?

-Calm down, Zoomers.
+Calm down, young folks.
 You still have paper straws and Ukrainian flag social media avatars.

 "Investing in sustainable funds that prioritize ESG goals is supposed to help improve the environmental and social sustainability of business practices.
 Unfortunately, close analysis suggests that it’s not only not making much difference to companies’ actual ESG performance, it may actually be directing capital into poor business performers." - Harvard Business Review, An Inconvenient Truth About ESG Investing, March 2022.